Tut-k0/tut-k0.github.io/public/blog/oracle-database-testing.md

 CUSTOM_DBA/custom_dba
 ```

-So we have some new accounts to go explore (RECON and CUSTOM_DBA ignoring APPS here).
+Now we have some new accounts to go explore.

 ### Enumerating Dangerous Functionality Access
-The next step I usually go for, is running the ODAT `all` module authenticated.
+The next step I usually go for is running the ODAT `all` module authenticated.
 This will showcase what dangerous functionalities we can use for further exploitation.
 However, I want to talk really quickly about some things you should know about this command.
 By default, it will run a username as password spray every time you run it, which for me is not really what I want it to do at this stage of the engagement.
 It will also leave artifacts in the database, as it does not completely clean up after itself.
 This is worth noting especially for production environments, where you don't want to be leaving test artifacts everywhere (especially dangerous ones).

 I personally comment out the code in ODAT that runs the username as password spray during the authenticated module run.
 You can do this as well if you like, it is located in the `odat.py` file at both line 329 and 336 for SID and Service Name `all` runs respectively.
-You can just comment out the function call to `runUsernameLikePassword(args)`:
+You can comment out the function call to `runUsernameLikePassword(args)`:

 ```python
 	#C)ALL OTHERS MODULES